-If you are unsure whether or how to use this Policy, you may seek free confidential help from the independent charity, Public Concern at Work Tel: 0207-404-6609 www.pcaw.org.uk email: whistle@pcaw.co.uk
+If you are unsure whether or how to use this Policy, you may seek free confidential help from the independent charity, Protect - 02031172520 www.protect-advice.org.uk

-Public Concern at Work will also be able to help if you feel that it would be inappropriate to speak to any of the officers referred to above.
+Protect will also be able to help if you feel that it would be inappropriate to speak to any of the officers referred to above.

-You may wish to consider discussing your concern with a fellow worker first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.
+You may wish to consider discussing your concern with a fellow worker or trade union representative first, and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.